 Theory.
 Any black or malt rye bread without additives or odorants will do.
 The fewer the contents, the better.

-You can buy dried hop cones in drug stores or brewing shops.
+You can buy dried hops in our brewing shop.
 In order for the beer to turn out moderately bitter, it is preferable to use hops with 4.5-5% alpha acids.
 Pharmaceuticals contain no information about the content of alpha acids.
 Only brewing hops are marked.
 That’s the main reason why pharmaceutical hops are rarely used for beer brewing–it’s hard to predict the bitterness.

 Bread beer ABV depends on the sugar fermentation–1% of the fermented sugars in the wort yield 0.6% ABV.
 According to the proportions in the recipe, the approximate ABV of the beverage will be 4%.
 You can adjust the alcohol content at your own discretion, changing the amount of sugar.
 However, remember that 6-8% or more ABV is an acquired taste, and below 2% ABV is more like kvass.